Growth and underinvestment: Modification with a Drifting Standard

 The Growth and Underinvestment with a Drifting Standard is a special case of the archetype.

 It adds an additional relationship between the slowing action and the performance standard.
 When the slowing action is growing (e.g. the backlog of order is increasing in size), it has a negative effect on the performance standard (e.g. raising the maximum permitted time it takes to deliver an order).
 The rest of the system behaves in the same way as the original archetype.

 This additional relationship can have severe consequences, since in some cases the performance standard can have major contribution to pressure exerted on individuals deciding whether to make the investment.
 With the slowing action actively undermining the performance standard, it can be harder to find the incentive to invest into additional resources.

-Related Archetypes
+Related archetypes

-The Growth and Underinvestment Archetype can be considered to be an elaboration o the Limits to Success archetype.
+The Growth and Underinvestment Archetype can be considered to be an elaboration of the Limits to Success archetype.
 It adds another feedback loop which effectively elaborates the Limiting State part of the Limits to Success archetype.